 - interfaces: which specifies the different component interfaces.
 These interfaces are described conforming to defined interface types (included in the interface type section).
-A component can have one or more interfaces of different types. - subsystem: Where the internal structure (subsystem) of the component is described.
-The subsystem section is divided into three sections: - Components: where the different subcomponents included within the component are defined. - Connectors: where the different connectors to be used in connecting subcomponents are defined. - Configuration: where the way in which subcomponents are connected is described.
-Three methods can be used to connect components: Lusing connectors: where a connector mediates the connection between two or more - a.
+A component can have one or more interfaces of different types. - sub-system: where the internal structure (sub-system) of the component is described.
+The sub-system section is divided into three sections: - Components: where the different subcomponents included within the component are defined - Connectors: where the different connectors to be used in connecting subcomponents are defined - Configuration: where the way in which sub-components are connected is described.
+Three methods can be used to connect components: - a.
 Using connectors: where a connector mediates the connection between two or more components. - b.
-Direct connection: where component interfaces are bound directly without the use of a connector. - 254
+Direct connection: where component interfaces are bound directly without the use of a connector. - c.

-259 260 c.
 Using patterns: where predefined connection patterns can be used to connect a set of components according to a selected architectural pattern.
 More details on architectural patterns are given in the next section.